SanzoVP/HoloWatcher/README.md

 This is so you never miss a stream again no matter what you are doing.
 (You should probably turn it off while playing a game or doing something important so it doesn't distract you ^w^)

 Why did I do this? idk I thought the idea of just doing something just to be suprised by a random stream out of no where was funny and that it would be a good learning experience

+## More stuff if you care

+I'm probably mostly done with this but if there is a new version you can go into the build folder and then holowatcher folder and then the subscriptions.json, so like `build\HoloWatcher\data\subscriptions.json` to copy over your subscriptions if you don't want to set them up again.

+I'll be making new versions for the newer members or if I missed any but other than that it should be fine to use the same version.